ember-learn/guides-source/guides/v3.1.0/contributing/repositories.md

 ## `router.js`

-* **router.js** - A lightweight JavaScript library that builds on route-recognizer and rsvp to provide an API for handling routes.
+* **router.js** - A lightweight JavaScript library that builds on route-recognizer and RSVP to provide an API for handling routes.
 * [https://github.com/tildeio/router.js](https://github.com/tildeio/router.js)

 ## `RSVP`